 Fostering a momma cat and her babies is so rewarding.
 It's incredible to see how mom instinctly knows just what to do.
 However, it's still important to keep an eye on all the kittens even though it looks like mom has it handled.
 She'll be in charge of feeding and cleaning, but sometimes mom can get lazy and that's when you'll need to step in.
 You should also begin the handling and socialization of these kittens.
 Fostering for mom and babies can last up to 10 weeks.

+Young kittens who arrive at the shelter are too small to stay more than a few hours.
+They must go to foster homes, where willing volunteers provide at-home TLC to help them grow big and strong.
+Once they are 2 lbs, they can come back to the shelter to find homes.
 Fostering for bottle babies is the most time consuming of all fostering.
 These tiny and adorable kittens need round-the-clock care: feeding every 2 to 3 hours, hygiene care, and stimulation to urinate and defecate.
 If you begin fostering when they're young enough, you'll get to see them just begin to open their eyes around day 10 and begin adventuring their small world soon after.
 Bottle baby fostering can last up to 10 weeks.

 Questions?
 Email firstname.lastname@example.org

 RESOURCES FOR AT-HOME KITTEN CARE

 - Kitten Lady – Kitten Care Booklet